brohrer/pacemaker/README.md

 A carefully regulated loop comes in handy for managing rate-limited APIs, frame refreshes in animations, and cycles in real-time simulations.
+This package provides an accurate metronome for your code to keep time with, good up to 1 MHz (one microsecond per iteration).

 The pacemaker package is intentionally minimalistic and has no external dependencies.
 It's a glorified snippet, shorter than this README.
-Works on Linux, Windows, and MacOS
+Works on Linux, Windows, and MacOS.

 ## Installation